flightaware/tohil/README.md

 tohil is based on, and is completely inspired by and exists because of, libtclpy, by Aidan Hobson Sayers available at https://github.com/aidanhs/libtclpy/.

+Tohil is pronounced as, your choice, toe-heel, or toe-hill.

 ## Usage

 You can import tohil into either a Tcl or Python parent interpreter.
 Doing so will create and initialise an interpreter for the corresponding language and define tohil's functions in both.